-- 1. (a) As per the information and explanations provided to us, the company is maintaining proper records showing full particulars, including quantitative details and situation of fixed assets - (b) The company has a regular system of verification of fixed assets which, in our opinion, is reasonable having regard to the size of the company and the nature of its assets.
-Fixed assets were verified by the company and no discrepancy was noticed. - (c) The Company does not carry any tangible fixed assets. - 2.
-The company does not carry inventory and hence no comment is made on its physical verification and any discrepancies therein. - As per the information and explanations given to us, the company has not granted any loans, secured or unsecured to companies, firms, LLPs or other parties covered in the register maintained under section 189 of the Companies Act, 2013. - 4.
-In our opinion and according to the information and explanations given to us in respect of loans, investments, guarantees and securities, the company has complied with the provisions of Section 185 and 186 of the Companies Act, 2013. - According to the information and explanations given to us, we are of opinion that the company has not accepted any deposit in pursuance of sections 73 to 76 or any other relevant provisions of the Companies Act and the rules framed thereunder. - 6.
-During the current year, the company was not required to maintain cost records as per the provisions of Section 148(1). - (a) According to the information and explanations given to us and books and records as produced and examined by us are in accordance with generally accepted auditing practices in India and also based on management representation, the company is regular in depositing undisputed statutory dues including provident fund, income-tax, service tax and any other statutory dues with the appropriate authorities.
-Further, we report that no undisputed amount payable in respect to income tax, service tax and any other statutory dues were outstanding as at March 31, 2019 for a period of more than six months from the date they became payable. - (b) According to the information and explanations given to us, there are no dues of income-tax, sales tax service tax and any other statutory dues which have not been deposited on account of any dispute.
+- 1. The Company does not carry any tangible fixed assets. - 2.
+The company does not carry inventory and hence no comment is made on its physical verification and any discrepancies therein. - 3.
+As per the information and explanations given to us, the company has not granted any loans, secured or unsecured to companies, firms, LLPs or other parties covered in the register maintained under section 189 of the Companies Act, 2013. - 4.
+In our opinion and according to the information and explanations given to us in respect of loans, investments, guarantees and securities, the company has complied with the provisions of Section 185 and 186 of the Companies Act, 2013. - 5.
+According to the information and explanations given to us, we are of opinion that the company has not accepted any deposit in pursuance of sections 73 to 76 or any other relevant provisions of the Companies Act and the rules framed thereunder. - 6.
+During the current year, the company was not required to maintain cost records as per the provisions of Section 148(1). - 7. (a) According to the information and explanations given to us and books and records as produced and examined by us are in accordance with generally accepted auditing practices in India and also based on management representation, the company is regular in depositing undisputed statutory dues including provident fund, income-tax, service tax and any other statutory dues with the appropriate authorities.
+Further, we report that no undisputed amount payable in respect to income tax, service tax and any other statutory dues were outstanding as at March 31, 2020 for a period of more than six months from the date they became payable.

+(b) According to the information and explanations given to us, there are no dues of income-tax, sales tax service tax and any other statutory dues which have not been deposited on account of any dispute.